In my previous role I worked on a succession of projects including:

 On the organising committee of UCD (User Centred Design) conference 2012-2015.

-On the organising committee of Ergonomics and Human Factors, the annual conference for the CIEHF, 2014-to date.
-On the editorial board for the Proceedings of the conference 2016-to date.
+On the organising committee of Ergonomics and Human Factors, the annual conference for the CIEHF, 2014-2017.
+On the editorial board for the Proceedings of the conference 2016-2017.

 - Sims, R.E., Marshall, R., Summerskill, S.J.
 Gyi, D.E., and Case, K., “Involving older and disabled people in assessment of product, environment and service design”, Journal of Human Development, Disability and Social Change, 19(3), 2011